mtsraposo/boss-machine/README.md

 ## STATUS: WORK IN PROGRESS

+- [X] GET routes
+- [ ] Update all components to the latest version of React
+- [ ] Update all components to the latest version of Redux
+- [ ] Remaining routes

 ## Project Overview

 This project is part of CodeCademy's Full Stack Engineering career path.
 A React/Redux front-end and a boilerplate server are provided for completion.
 As the libraries and frameworks were outdated, I decided to update the whole project to use the latest recommended implementation standards.